What are image usage rights?

 Wemasy

-Image rights are the legal rights that are associated with the use of images, photos, graphics, or illustrations.
-These rights ensure that the creator of an image has control over how their work is used.
-When you find an image on another website, you need to obtain permission or a license from the creator or copyright holder unless the image is in the public domain or covered by Creative Commons licenses.
+Image rights are the legal rules that control how images, photos, graphics, or illustrations can be used.
+These rights ensure that the creator of an image has control over how their work is shared.
+When you find an image on another website, you need copyrighted image permissions from the creator or copyright holder unless the image is in the public domain or covered by creative commons image rights.

 Why do image rights matter?